dominicespiritu/roverclient/README.md

 $ npm i -g @angular/cli
 ```

-If you are running on Windows, double click the file "script.bat" for the installation of libraries and start the application.
+If you are running on Windows, double click the file "script.bat" for the installation of libraries and to start the application automatically.

 Or on Mac or Linux: